By Tab Olsen

 Secondly, while you can find used cars for sale on street corners and Craigslist, you may want the peace of mind buying one from a reputable dealer.
 The price will be a little higher, but they will have thoroughly checked out the car, washed it, and they may even offer a limited warranty.
 The internet makes it easy to shop around and compare deals.

 Third, knowing a particular car’s history is important.
-Search for used cars on CarFax.com or ask the dealer to show you the CarFax that lists the repairs, maintenance, and accidents (preferably there won’t be any) associated with that vehicle’s VIN number.
-You can also see how many previous owners there were and possibly get a clue as to whether it was a car driven by a little old lady on Sundays, a corporate fleet vehicle, or a former rental car.
+Search for used cars on CarFax.com or ask the dealer to show you the CarFax that lists the repairs, maintenance, and accidents (hopefully there won’t be any) associated with that vehicle’s VIN number.
+You can also see how many previous owners there were and possibly get a clue as to whether it was a car driven by a little old lady, a corporate fleet vehicle, or a former rental car.

 Finally, consider what car colors are the best.
 If you can find a car you like for under $10,000 that was lightly used and well-maintained, you’re in luck!